santjuan/dailyBot/README.md

 RSI: http://en.wikipedia.org/wiki/Relative_strength_index

 The first filter was done manually, so I manually choose for which ranges of the indicators each Forex strategy and currency pair would be active.
 Then, with the help of a friend (https://github.com/sebasutp), we created an AI system which uses probabilistic models to determine for a particular market condition what is the probability of a trade to be successful.
 That AI system, which is written in Octave, is the only part of DailyBot which is not public or released here in GitHub.

+How to setup:

+The project is an Eclipse project.
+If you correctly fill all the DailyBot.conf properties, it will work without major problems (you might have to correct some permission problems with java.policy and the RMI codebase).
+In order to use RMI you should first start the rmiregistry.
+About the database: the system automatically creates the tables (it currently only use 4 tables), so you only need to provide the address and login data for an empty MySql database (see the DailyBot.conf file for details).